Morning in the cavern brought only the harsh, rhythmic thrum of the [Flawless Basilisk Mana Core].

 She pulled back the flap and stepped inside.

 Behind her, alone by the dying embers, Maddie sat very still.
-She thought about being eighteen years old and watching Allison sit at her mother's kitchen table like she'd been looking for it her whole life.
+She thought about being eighteen years old and watching Allison sit at her mother's kitchen table.
 How natural it had seemed.
-How she'd never once thought to ask herself why it had felt so natural to her too — not just Allison being welcomed, but Allison being there.
-Taking up space in a place that was Maddie's.
+She had never once thought to ask herself why it felt so natural to her too.
+Allison taking up space in a place that was Maddie's.

 She thought about Tyler telling her it was jealousy.
 She thought about the Tutorial.
 The seventh week.
-Allison's hand around her wrist in the dark of a collapsed trench, saying I've got you in a voice that had no performance in it at all.
+Allison's hand around her wrist in the dark of a collapsed trench, saying I've got you in a voice that held no performance at all.